 “Rock-a-bye baby” isn’t a common and well-loved lullaby for no reason.
 Babies and toddlers love it when their parents rock them, especially when it’s time to close their little eyes and sleep.
 That’s why every nursery needs a rocking chair.
 It’s a game-changer for kids and parents alike.

 The most unique feature about rocking chairs is their ability to rock back and forth, creating a soothing motion.

 Rocking chairs can be plush with armrests, or they can be more minimalist.
 Many have cloth coverings, but some are leather.
 Still others are made from wood and are more traditional in style.

 2. Glider Chair

-The glider chair is like a rocking chair but the motion is more even in that your head doesn’t tilt down and up and back again.
+The glider chair is similar to rocking chairs, but the motion it allows is more even than that of the lattter, in that the seated person’s head doesn’t tilt down and up and back again.